Aminocaproic Acid (Monograph)

 Musculoskeletal Effects

 Skeletal muscle weakness with necrosis of muscle fiber reported with prolonged administration.
-Presentation may range from mild myalgias with weakness and fatigue to severe proximal myopathy with rhabdomyolysis, myoglobinuria, and renal failure; CK levels are elevated.
+Presentation may range from mild myalgias with weakness and fatigue to severe proximal myopathy with rhabdomyolysis, myoglobinuria, and acute renal failure; CK levels are elevated.
 Manifestations resolve with drug discontinuance but may recur if therapy is reinstated.

 Monitor CK concentrations with long-term therapy.
 Discontinue drug if an increase in CK occurs.